NEW

 Who is there and what happens?

-The Localization Institute’s 2024 Translation Technology Round Table
+The Localization Institute’s First 2025 Solutions Round Table

-Most Round Table attendees have at least ten years of experience in the translation industry in various roles involving solutions development, hands on management, engineering or technology application – often a combination of all four.
+Most Round Table attendees have experience in the translation industry in various roles involving solutions development, hands on management, engineering or technology application – often a combination of all four.
 As a result, presentations and discussions deal with advanced topics.
 Newbies who wish to listen, ask questions, and learn are also welcome.

 The format of the Round Table relies on short presentations, some of them impromptu, followed by extensive discussions involving as many attendees as possible.